Stocking the Pantry

 You’ll want to curate the foods you love.
 If you’re a pasta freak, keep more than a box or two on hand.
 But maybe limit the shapes to two or three so you can move from one box to another without changing tack.

-At this point, we’ve whittled down the selection to the twenty-something basics numbered below.
-Everyone’s pantry is going to reflect individual tastes, but to give you an idea of what we’re working with, here’s the list of foodstuffs usually occupying our kitchens’ shelves.
+At this point, we’ve whittled down the selection to basics below.
+This is stuff for everyday cooking, with an emphasis on whole foods but not an obsession with “health.”
+Everyone’s pantry is going to reflect individual tastes, but to give you an idea of what I’m working with, here’s the list of foodstuffs usually occupying the kitchens’ shelves.